 On the morning of Monday 15 June 2015 at Runnymede Meadow, the Temple Church Choir performed Give the king thy judgements, O God, a new anthem by John Rutter, in the presence of HM The Queen and HRH The Duke of Edinburgh, to mark the 800th Anniversary of the sealing of Magna Carta.
 The last eighteen months have seen the Choir tour Holland to great acclaim as well as broadcasting regularly for Classic FM and BBC Radio 3.
 In April last year, as part of the Menuhin Violin Competition at the Temple Church, the choristers performed the première of John Rutter’s new work Visions for solo violin, string orchestra and choir.
 They subsequently performed the same piece in Brisbane as part of their first-ever solo tour of Singapore and Australia as The Temple Church Boys’ Choir.
-Last September, the Choir completed a successful tour of Germany in commemoration of the 500th Anniversary of the Lutheran Reformation and the Boys looks forward to their forthcoming tour of Washington DC, New York and New Hampshire last October.
+In September 2017, the Choir completed a successful tour of Germany in commemoration of the 500th Anniversary of the Lutheran Reformation and the Boys completed a tour of Washington DC, New York and New Hampshire last October.
 Christmas 2018 was busy with performances at the Temple Winter Festival, the Royal Albert Hall and Symphony Hall, Birmingham with the Royal Philharmonic Orchestra, conducted by John Rutter.
-A new CD The Temple Tradition, is due for release later this year.
+A new CD The Temple Tradition, was recently released on the Priory Records label.